GTMStack

 Safe Daily Limits (2026 Guidelines)

-These limits are based on aggregated data from thousands of active LinkedIn outbound accounts.
-They represent conservative safety margins — you could probably exceed them occasionally without consequence, but staying within them keeps flagging risk below 2%.
+These limits are based on aggregated data from thousands of active LinkedIn outbound accounts we’ve tracked.
+They represent conservative safety margins.
+Staying within them keeps flagging risk below 2%.

 Connection Requests

-- Pending request management: Keep pending (unaccepted) connection requests below 700 at any time.
+• Pending request management: Keep pending requests below 700.
 Withdraw old requests monthly.

 InMail